 - Donate to places like Goodwill, Habitat for Humanity, or local shelters

-- Some organizations even offer free pickup
+- Some organizations offer free pickup

 2. Recycling